RojoRevolution/005_Work_Day_Scheduler/README.md

 - Function that changes the background color based on the current time
 - Rendering and setting all content on the page
 - Functint the click events

+## Known Issue

+There is a peculiar issue that might be present when viewing this project regarding the background color not changing based on the hour.
+When I submitted the project for reviewing, all classes were applying correctly both locally and on gitHub Pages.
+Upon reveiwing it the following morning, all classes are now set to past.

+It seems to me that this approach should still work.
+In my bgColor Function I am comparing a data-attribute which is a string with the current hour which is also a string, but for some reason it tends to not always work, even though if you log each row it spits out an accurate comparison.

+I am aware I could go about this a different way and add the classes during the render Function, but as I mentioned the project worked when I submitted it in the Evening, and I'd be interested to know why this approach doesn't seem to work correctly.